 Measures such as the Kyoto Protocol in effect place the atmosphere under common ownership and limit the extent to which richer countries can use it as a ‘dump’ for their greenhouse gas emissions.
 Whereas previously these countries had unlimited access to the atmosphere, now their access is capped.

 So environmental policy is foremost about creating and enforcing property rights for environmental resources.
 In practice this means that public authorities take action to restrict previously unlimited access to resources, such as water or air, as places to ‘dump’ pollution.
 Of course, while these restrictions benefit the community at large by improving water and air quality, they come at a cost for those individuals and companies that have to change their behaviour and find other solutions to their waste problem.

 DG ECFIN contributes to the preparation and evaluation of environmental policy initiatives.
-It assists lead services, namely the Directorates-General for the Environment (DG ENV), Transport and Energy (DG TREN), Enterprise (DG ENTR), and the Taxation and Customs Union DG (DG TAXUD), in:
+It assists lead services and other Directorates-General in:

 The ultimate aim is to ensure that policies and policy reforms are welfare-enhancing, that the economic implications are well understood and that expected costs do not exceed expected benefits.
 Preferably, policy initiatives should support economic growth and job creation as well as sustainable development.